How To Register SSS Online: A Step-by-Step Guide

-5. Members and/or small employers who don’t have a personal computer, Internet access, or both can also register and access their My.SSS accounts at any SSS branch.
+5. Members and small employers who don’t have a personal computer, Internet access, or both can also register and access their My.SSS accounts at any SSS branch

-Each e-Center also has SSS member service representatives who are always ready to assist those who aren’t computer literate or anyone who needs technical assistance.
+Each e-Center also has SSS member service representatives who are always ready to assist those who aren’t computer literate or need technical assistance.

 If you or someone you know don’t have any means to connect to the Internet and aren’t adept with computers, proceed to the e-Center of any SSS branch to check how many SSS contributions you’ve paid so far, apply for SSS loans/benefits, and avail of other online services.